ClickHouse/ClickHouse/docs/en/query_language/functions/hash_functions.md

 ## cityHash64

-Produces 64-bit hash value.
+Produces a 64-bit hash value.

 ```
 cityHash64(par1,...)
 ```

-This is the fast non-cryptographic hash function.
-It uses [CityHash](https://github.com/google/cityhash) algorithm for string parameters and implementation-specific fast non-cryptographic hash function for the parameters with other data types.
-To get the final result, the function uses the CityHash combinator.
+This is a fast non-cryptographic hash function.
+It uses the [CityHash](https://github.com/google/cityhash) algorithm for string parameters and implementation-specific fast non-cryptographic hash function for parameters with other data types.
+The function uses the CityHash combinator to get the final results.

 **Parameters**